pyliaorachel/pyliaorachel.github.io/_posts/tutorial/Hardware/2017-04-13-esp8266-with-arduino-trials-and-errors.md

       }
     }
     ```
+    - `SoftwareSerial` library is necessary if you are having only 1 Serial port and you want it to be the debug port.
     - Try `AT+GMR` command; if you see the message corrupted, i.e. some parts of the message is somehow not readable, don't assume you're ok. see troubleshooting section.

 3. Select `Tools > Board > YourConnectedArduinoBoard`, `Tools > Port > YourConnectedPort`.
 Upload the program